Register

 Change of Party Enrollment

 The voter registration form should be used to change your party enrollment from one party to another or to enroll for the first time in a party.
-Changes of enrollment received after February 14th and until seven days after the June primary will take effect the seventh day following the June primary.
-All other enrollment changes will take effect immediately.
+An application to change one's party enrollment for the primary election in any year must be received by the board of elections no later than February 14th of that year.
+Changes received on or after February 15th until seven days after the June Primary will be set aside and opened seven days following the June Primary and entered in the voter's registration record.
 Please see Deadlines referenced above.

 How to Cancel Your Registration

 In order to have your name removed from the voting rolls, pursuant to N.Y.
 Election Law section 5-400, you must send a written letter to the local board of elections where you lived requesting to have your registration cancelled.
 You must send a written letter, you cannot accomplish this via email.
-Contact information for all local boards is available at the county board of elections page.
+You may print this cancellation request form, fill in the blanks, and mail or deliver the original signed form to our office.

 Victims of Domestic Violence

 N.Y.
 Election Law (5-508) allows victims of domestic violence who obtain a court order from NY Supreme Court in the county where they are registered to have their voter registration record kept separate and apart from other registration records and not be made available for inspection or copying by the public or any other person, except election officials acting within the course and scope of their official duties.
 Under a separate section of the law (11-306), you can also be excused from going to your polling place to vote and get a special ballot.
-For further information, you should contact your local board of elections for their confidential registration and special ballot procedures.
+For further information, you should contact the Board of Elections.

 Back to "How Do I...?"